4 - 10

 If there is an exact tie, then a tie-breaker round will determine the winner.
 After this, the students who were tied for first place and did not win the tie-breaker round will receive runner-up prizes of $50.
 The remaining runner-up prizes will be given to the next-highest-scoring students from the Finals Round.

-NOTE: Any Grand Prize winner can only win a prize one time, ever.
-Grand Prize winners may continue to play the contest in subsequent years for fun, but will not be eligible for any future prizes, including runner-up prizes.
+NOTE: Any Grand Prize winner can only win a Grand Prize one time, ever.
+Grand Prize winners may continue to play the contest in subsequent years for fun, but will not be eligible for any future Grand Prizes, only runner-up prizes.

 • My and/or my student's device or the game froze during play.